PSA: Google is Your Competitor in Search, Feel Free to Cry

 Google also sits at the top of Alexa’s (not to be confused with Amazon Echo’s Alexa) list of the worlds most visited websites.
 What’s most impressive about this is that 12 of their websites (Google.ca, Google.it, Google.es etc) sit in the top 50 spots on this list.

 The reason why Google dominates these lists becomes very clear when you compare the total number of keywords they rank for on their own search engine v.s Bing or Facebook.

 According to SEMrush, Google has increased the number of keywords they rank for on their own search engine.
 Check for yourself here.

 Bing Organic Keyword Ranking and Growth

 Why Google Has to Do This

-Plus Facebook has extended it’s reach because of their acquisition of Instagram (IG).
-In addition older folks love Facebook and are now learning to use IG.
-I can’t even curse on Facebook anymore because I know my mom is watching hahaha.
-Your mom is probably on Facebook right now creeping on your photos, liking stuff, commenting and just dwelling away. eMarketing predicts that brands will continue to increase spend on both Facebook and Google but brands are spending a ton more on Facebook which eats into their budget for spending on Google.
+Plus Facebook has extended its reach because of their acquisition of Instagram (IG).
+In addition, older folks love Facebook and are now learning to use IG.
+I can’t even curse on Facebook anymore because I know my mom is watching.
+Your mom is probably on Facebook right now creeping on your photos, liking stuff, commenting and just dwelling away. eMarketing predicts that brands will continue to increase spend on both Facebook and Google, but brands are spending a ton more on Facebook which eats into their budget for spending on Google.

 This is extra important because most of the major social platforms are getting into the search business.
 Pinterest just rolled out their paid search product and so did Apple.
 Katelyn and her team were just in my office showing us Apple’s paid search product for the App Store.
 Apple’s search product is amazing.
-It drives cost effect app downloads for my clients which in turn takes budget away from Google.
+It drives cost effective app downloads for my clients, which in turn, takes budget away from Google.

-Google is your competitor in search where you like it or not.
-If you are not using cross channel search and content marketing to grow your business then it is only a matter of time until you become irrelevant.
+Google is your competitor in search, whether you like it or not.
+If you are not using cross channel search and content marketing to grow your business, then it is only a matter of time until you become irrelevant.
 These SEO tips outline what you need to do to dominate your competitors and Google.